What is the difference between iron cakes and bubble cakes?

 What is the difference between iron cakes and bubble cakes?-4

 When brewing tea, if using a , preheat the utensils with boiling water at 100 degrees Celsius.
 Ensure the utensils are thoroughly heated to help release the aroma and facilitate the smooth extraction of the tea's inner contents.
-If brewing with a clay , pour boiling water into the pot and then circle the outside of the pot with additional hot water to maintain the temperature.
+If brewing with a , pour boiling water into the pot and then circle the outside of the pot with additional hot water to maintain the temperature.
 Additionally, pay attention to the thickness and height of the water stream, allowing the tea leaves to gently turn, facilitating the blending of the tea liquid and the best expression of the tea's flavor and character.

 Adjusting the thickness of the water stream and the pouring method can also subtly adjust the texture and aroma of the iron cake during brewing.
 With a bit of attention during the brewing process, experience will quickly build, allowing you to appreciate the unique taste of iron cakes.